fourkitchens/dca2013/_posts/0003-03-03-marketers-case-drupal.md

 track: Business
 difficulty: Beginner

-day: TBD
+day: Saturday
-start: TBD
+start: 9:30am
-room: TBD
+room: Room 14
 ---

 Digital marketers demand greater agility and interoperability from their platforms as they adapt to the rapidly changing web.
 Drupal is proving itself again and again as a leading platform for Web Experience Management (WEM).